marek5050/marek5050.github.io/_my_resume/work-1-cat.md

 link: "http://www.cat.utexas.edu/"
 ---

-* Building a Java testing framework using Selenium, Serenity, and JBehave for a family of military websites, such as Family Advocacy System of Record (FASOR), Exceptional Family Member Program (eEFMP), and Army OneSource.
+* Build a Java testing framework using Selenium, Serenity, and JBehave for a family of military websites, such as Family Advocacy System of Record (FASOR), Exceptional Family Member Program (eEFMP), and Army OneSource.
-* Page Object mapping and user story development.
-* Continuous integration using Jenkins.
-* Cross Browser verification and validation using SauceLabs.
-* Mobile (iOS and Android) testing using Appium.
+* Design a continuous integration suite using Gitlab, Jenkins, and Sauce Labs to ensure the stability of the code base.